 If a patient is experiencing symptoms of a muscle spasm or perhaps just recently sustained a soft tissue injury, cryotherapy offers a new opportunity to assist in the reduction of swelling and added injury in the initial stages of the healing process.
 Cryotherapy is relatively inexpensive and is a procedure that can be done at home as well as at a doctor’s appointment depending on whether localized or whole body cryotherapy is recommended.

 Cryotherapy has effectively assisted in treating:

 - Chronic Inflammation (from autoimmune or other diseases)

 - Multiple Sclerosis

 Cryotherapy offers an inexpensive, very safe, and non-invasive alternative to risky surgeries and costly medications.
 Several studies have shown that cryotherapy procedures are effective, harmless, and has minimal to no complications.
 The main concern with cryotherapy being that temperatures can sometimes reach a critical low, but new technology is being developed to give medical professionals more accurate control over the procedures they perform on their patients.

-Of course since cryotherapy offers acute pain relief from a number of different ailments it is considered a very successful alternative to long term medication prescriptions.
-While some conditions are severe enough to warrant the use of medication in conjunction with cryotherapy, many patients report cryotherapy’s ability to allow medication to be slowly phased out of their recovery regimen.
+Of course, since cryotherapy offers acute pain relief from a number of different ailments it is considered a very successful alternative to long term medication prescriptions.
+While some conditions are severe enough to warrant the use of medication in conjunction with cryotherapy, many patients report cryotherapy’s ability to allow the medication to be slowly phased out of their recovery regimen.
 Pain pills, while they serve a very important purpose, often leave patients feeling groggy and fatigued which does not facilitate an ideal climate for an effective healing process.